bartuspan/ubik/README.md

 * Thumbnail fallback: if a featured image isn't set the appropriately-sized thumbnail of the first image will be displayed.
 * Reset admin-side HTML editor to a nicer font size and stack.
 * Adds Google Analytics to the footer.
+* Jetpack Markdown fenced code block fix.
+Should be removed for Jetpack 3.0+ after testing.

 ### PLACES

 Places are a Custom Post Type for building a geographic database.
 This is still in development and very new.
 I am building it mainly for my own use and may transform it into a proper WordPress plugin at some point.

 Places also includes a simple shortcode: `[place]Place name[/place]` or `[place slug=placename]`.

+### PORTFOLIO

+Not yet properly implemented; what exists is just a bunch of legacy code from an old theme of mine.

 ### SERIES